slink1993/smart-edge-challenge/README.md

 #### On Local Machine:

-1. `cd test && go test -v`
+1. `go test ./test -v`

 ### CI/CD (CircleCI):

-After cloning/forking this repository, connect it to your personal CircleCI account.
+The fastest way to trigger testing via CI/CD is to fork this repository, then connect it to your personal CircleCI account.
+You may also clone this repository then push it your personal github.
+It will also need to be connected to your personal github.

+To trigger a build, you can do a `git commit`.
 If there are no changes to commit, you may use the command:

 ` git commit --allow-empty -m "Trigger CircleCI testing"`